 If you would rather do the makeup yourself but need help, please ask your photographer during the telephone consulting call.
 There are numerous cosmetic counters in Boston, but not all companies train their staff well, and some have a better selection of products.

 Want to learn makeup for photography work?
 Here're two books that Beaupix Photographer found useful:

 - Gretchen Davis and Mindy Hall, 2008.
 The makeup artist handbook, Oxford, UK: Focal Press.

 - Kevyn Aucoin, 2000.
 Face Forward, Boston: Little, Brown and Company.

 - Makeup Geek TV (youtube channel)

 Review: MAC powder products

-MAC Blot Powder (#2) has more gray and less red, thus is duller and appears darker in photographs than MAC Mineralize Skinfinish powder of comparable shades (#1) or an even darker shade (#3).
-MAC Mineralize Skinfinish powders have more red and less gray.
-Apparently, they market Blot Powder for people with more oily skin to control shine, and being more modestly toned, it’s more forgiving of imprecision in application.
-However, faces finished with this Blot Powder look lifeless in photography, and are difficult to retouch in order to regain the look of a healthy skin tone, while those finished with Mineralize Skinfinish powders look more lively, even when toned down during the retouching process.
+MAC Blot Powder (#2) has grayer and less red, thus is duller and appears darker in photographs than MAC Mineralize Skinfinish powder of comparable shades (#1) or an even darker shade (#3).
+MAC Mineralize Skinfinish powders have redder and less gray.
+Apparently, they market Blot Powder for people with more oily skin to control shine and being more modestly toned; it’s more forgiving of imprecision in the application.
+However, faces finished with this Blot Powder look lifeless in photography, and are difficult to retouch to regain the appearance of a healthy skin tone, while those finished with Mineralize Skinfinish powders look more lively, even when toned down during the retouching process.